4Anj/OIBSIP/Task 1 (ii): EDA on McDonald's Menu/ReadMe.md

 Educate on how to build a balanced meal from your menu.

-Leverage Data for Menu Engineering

-Use insights to promote high-margin but healthier options.

 Reduce or modify underperforming high-calorie items.

 ## How to Run the Project